-- This feature is supported only when Citrix Workspace app is installed by using the tarball package.
-Also, x64 and armhf are the only two supported packages. - This feature is supported only on on-premises deployments of Citrix Virtual Apps and Desktops.
+- This feature is supported when Citrix Workspace app is installed by using the tarball, Debian, and Red Hat Package Manager (RPM) packages.
+Also, x64 and armhf are the only supported architectures. - This feature is supported on on-premises deployments of Citrix Virtual Apps and Desktops and Citrix Virtual Apps and Desktops Service with StoreFront.